Defending Olympic champ Mikaela Shiffrin out of giant slalom

-BEIJING (AP) — Defending Olympic champion Mikaela Shiffrin missed a gate early in the first run of the giant slalom at the Beijing Games on Monday and was disqualified from the event.
+Defending Olympic champion Mikaela Shiffrin missed a gate early in the first run of the giant slalom at the Beijing Games on Monday and was disqualified from the event.

 Coming around a left-turn gate, she lost control, slid and fell on her side.